nyvyn/nyvyn.github.io/_pages/books.markdown

     Library
 </h4>
 <h4 class="uk-text-lighter uk-margin-remove-top">
-    Books I've read... or would like to
+    Books I've read... or would like to.
 </h4>
 <hr class="uk-divider-small">